Opinion: There should be no more Cop climate summits. They’re not working

 Boris Johnson told us at the start of Cop26 that it was “one minute to midnight”, but in that case, it’s now five minutes past midnight.
 We are very much in the “age of consequences”.

-Cop26 is in the rearview mirror.
+Cop26 is in the rear-view mirror.
 And, as a result of its failing us (if we are brave enough to admit the terrible truth) so, realistically, is the goal of restricting global temperatures to 1.5 degrees.
 The world is entering into a truly terrifying terra incognita, and the key task is going to have to be to find a way of adapting to the coming horrors.

-The question now is whether the entire Cop process itself should be in the rearview mirror.
+The question now is whether the entire Cop process itself should be in the rear-view mirror.
 My answer is yes, if there is a decent chance of replacing it with something better.
 And frankly, that’s a pretty low bar too.

 Professor Rupert Read was an observer at Cop26